Top Stories

 I never enjoyed reading.
 I used to go to the library, buy a book, get the dopamine rush of spending money and place the book on my desk, where it stand for weeks.
 It was constantly haunting me because I was just staring at it, touching and looking through pages, but never actually reading it.

-Ionutz KazakuPublished about a year ago in FuturismWhy We Are Strangers to Ourselves
+Ionutz KazakuPublished 2 years ago in FuturismWhy We Are Strangers to Ourselves

 Imagine the future.
 Your future.
 Take a moment to imagine your future self in these specific ways.
 Give yourself permission to spend five or six minutes on this exercise; be detailed.

-Aaron PacePublished about a year ago in Futurism76-Million-Year-Old Gorgosaurus to Be Auctioned for the First Time
+Aaron PacePublished 2 years ago in Futurism76-Million-Year-Old Gorgosaurus to Be Auctioned for the First Time

 A skeleton of the T. rex relative Gorgosaurus will be on sale in a Sotheby’s private auction later this month in New York.
 The specimen is expected to be sold for $5 million to $8 million.

-Amy ChristiePublished about a year ago in Futurism2 orbital rocket launches in a day: Electron and inaugural Vega-C rocket
+Amy ChristiePublished 2 years ago in Futurism2 orbital rocket launches in a day: Electron and inaugural Vega-C rocket

 On Wednesday, 13 July 2022, there's two rocket launches in a day conducted in Mahia (New Zealand) and Kourou (French Guiana).

-Daniel SuguwaPublished about a year ago in FuturismThis AI Tool Generates Mind Blowing Paintings In Under 2 Minutes — Here Are My Results
+Daniel SuguwaPublished 2 years ago in FuturismThis AI Tool Generates Mind Blowing Paintings In Under 2 Minutes — Here Are My Results

 What if I tell you there is an AI art visualization tool that can generate an image similar to the picture above in less than two minutes with a simple text prompt?
 Yes there is and it’s fucking mind blowing.